 The department is under the leadership of the Assistant Vice President of Compliance and Campus Safety/Chief, who reports to the Vice President of Student Life and Dean of Students.
 Institutional Clery compliance responsibilities are managed by the Assistant Vice President of Compliance and Campus Safety/Chief.
 The Captain/Associate Director is responsible for patrol and investigative operations and training.
-The Lieutenant/Assistant Director is responsible for administrative operations including special event coordination, transportation, and evidence.
-Additional property and law enforcement staff include an administrative officer, a sergeant, two corporals, eight full time police officers, and three part time police officers.
+The Lieutenant/Assistant Director is responsible for administrative operations including special event coordination, transportation, and property and evidence.
+Additional law enforcement staff include an administrative officer, a sergeant, two corporals, eight full time police officers, and three part time police officers.

 Law enforcement personnel are commissioned under the Pennsylvania Special Officers Statute (22 PA C.S.A.
 501).
 These officers have complete police authority to apprehend and arrest anyone involved in illegal acts on the college's property and in immediately adjacent areas.
+The patrol boundaries are generally defined as an area bounded in each directions as West North Street to the north; Hanover Street to the east; West South Street to the south; and Orange Street to the west - plus Dickinson Park farther west.
 The officers are required to successfully complete the state lethal weapons training course (Act 235) and receive regular additional advanced law enforcement training.
-Many of the law enforcement training.
 Many of the law enforcement personnel have prior college or university police, state police, or municipal police experience.